cvsluis/jungle-rails/README.md

 - Detailed view of order
 - Simple checkout using Stripe

-**Admin Dashboard**
+**Organize Products and Categories**
 - View and update all products
 - View and update all categories
-- Get overview of products and categories on dashboard
+- Get overview of products, categories, and active sales on dashboard

 **Manage Discounts**
 - Admin access to sale management